Waikato, New Zealand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Check that you pick the right type.
-A lot of adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types I. Check that you pick the right kind.
+The vast majority of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 • Travel neck pillow